sutd-visual-computing-group/awesome-generative-modeling-under-data-constraints/README.md

 (* Equal contribution, <span>&#8224;</span> Corresponding author)

-This repo contains papers with public code implementations for Generative Modeling under Data Constraint (GM-DC).
+This repo contains the list of papers with public code implementations for Generative Modeling under Data Constraint (GM-DC).
+For each work, we determine the generative task(s) addressed, the approach, and the type of generative model used.

+First, we define the generative tasks, and the approach definition, and then provide our comprehensive list of the works for GM-DC with the required details for each work.

 ## :star: Overview